Rockford University: Statistics

 Rockford University Acceptance rate and admissions statistics

-Rockford University has an acceptance rate of 57% and is among the top 20% of the most difficult universities to gain admission to in the United States.
+Rockford University has an acceptance rate of 93% and is among the 33% of the easiest universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women